BhathiyaPrasad/BhathiyaPrasad/readme.md

 ## I'm Bhathiya Prasad, a Trainee Full-Stack Developer 👨‍💻

 ####  🔭I’m currently a Undergraduate Student in University Of Colombo

-####  🌱I’m currently learning  JavaScript,React And Prompt Engineering
+####  🌱I’m currently learning  JavaScript And React

 ####  😍Looking for collaboration with a team